 Instructions

-- Move oven rack to middle position and preheat oven to 350 degrees F. Spray 9x13-inch baking pan with nonstick cooking spray and set aside.
+- Move the oven rack to the middle position and preheat the oven to 350°F. Spray a 9×13-inch baking pan with nonstick cooking spray.

-- In a bowl of a stand mixer add butter and sugar and mix on medium speed until light and fluffy, about 2 minutes.
+- Add butter and sugar to a bowl of a stand mixer and mix on medium speed until light and fluffy, about 2 minutes.

 - Add egg and vanilla and mix until combined.